Parliamentary.ai

 Description

-The bill requires the Secretary of State to produce a report examining the costs and benefits of adopting BST permanently.
-An Independent Oversight Group will advise on this report, which must be published within 12-18 months.
-Following the report, the Secretary of State can introduce a three-year trial of permanent BST, requiring parliamentary approval.
-This trial can be extended, abandoned, or made permanent depending on the evaluation of its effects.
-The Secretary of State must consult with devolved administrations (Scotland, Wales, Northern Ireland) throughout the process.
+The Daylight Saving Bill requires the Secretary of State to create a report assessing the economic and social benefits and costs of permanently switching to British Summer Time.
+An Independent Oversight Group will advise on this report which must be published within 12-18 months.
+The bill then allows the Secretary of State to implement a three-year trial of a one-hour time shift, subject to parliamentary approval.
+This trial can be extended or abandoned, and ultimately made permanent, through further parliamentary votes.
+The Secretary of State must consult with devolved administrations throughout the process.

 Government Spending